WMG: It's a Wonderful Life

 Mr. Potter is really SatanThink about it, Pottersville is basically the 1940s equivalent to hell.
 He tempts people with what seems to be easy deals for them but with an ulterior motive.
 Bailey even implied that if they sold out to Potter they may as well be selling their souls.

 Prosperity is right around the corner for the BaileysWorld War II is coming to an end.
 The United States is coming out of its economic depression.
 The prosperous 1950's are about to begin, and people are going to start buying land and houses.
 George is already an established figure in the local real estate industry, and his business has a good reputation as a lender.
 He's in the perfect position to take advantage of a market boom.
-Soon he'll own Bedford Falls.
+Soon he'll own Bedford Falls, but only if he wants to; I think George is more modest than that.

 Three years ago Violet Bick and Ernie the Cab Driver had an affairGeorge was both able to talk Mrs. Bishop out of divorcing Ernie and Ernie into ending things with Violet.
 Violet, despondent and now a pariah for being a (potential) home wrecker, finally decides it's better leave Bedford Falls, hence her asking George for money on Christmas Eve so she can start over in New York.
 This is also why in the Pottersville timeline Ernie's wife "ran away three years ago and took the kid"; George wasn't there to intervene and save the marriage.